-At the FDA Cyber Summit in Washington DC last year January, issues concerning the security of medical devices & patient records was discussed and a couple of resolutions were passed by the key policy wonks/attendees/manufacturers during the summit.
+At the FDA Cyber Summit in Washington DC last year January, issues concerning the security of medical devices & patient records was discussed and a couple of resolutions was passed by the key policy wonks/attendees/manufacturers during the summit.
 Make no mistake, I’m still of the opinion that the healthcare industry is the most technology-retarded.
 There are too many well-purposed and fragmented efforts in healthcare cybersecurity and it’s about time we bound them together.

 Less than seventy-two hours ago, the prestigious UK National Health Service patient records, systems etc were compromised.
 It affected about seventy-five thousand victims and has spread to ninety-nine countries.
 This is fast becoming a popular trend and I believe CISOs, C-Level Executives, and even last-mile employees/end-users should upturn the overarching narrative by employing the right strategies.
-Most organisations should be focused on looking for solutions for vulnerabilities and quit living in the denial of asking the IF probabilistic question.
+Most organizations should be focused on looking for solutions for vulnerabilities and quit living in the denial of asking the IF probabilistic question.

-The way and manner we approach vulnerability concerns could determine the posturing of our organisations, our customers and how we effectively defend against threats.
+The way and manner we approach vulnerability concerns could determine the posturing of our organizations, our customers and how we effectively defend against threats.
 It’s about time we employ new strategies because the threats of today cannot be remediated by yesterday’s strategies.
 The standards for vulnerability disclosure (ISO 29147) and vulnerability handling processes (ISO 30111) are still quite valuable in the grand scheme of things but seeking out ingenious methods is a way to go.
-The Vulnerability Coordination Maturity Model stirred up by other known maturity models will assist organisations:
+The Vulnerability Coordination Maturity Model stirred up by other known maturity models will assist organizations:

 - Appraise their level of preparedness in the advent of a breach and acting on the vulnerability reports submitted by the Information Systems/Information Security Auditor.